 Fresh fruit and vegetables are often at the front of the supermarket.
 This doesn’t make sense for consumers as these items are likely to get bruised.
 However, buying healthy foods puts shoppers in a good mood and may make them feel better about buying less healthy foods later on.

 Pesky pricing strategies

 We all love a bargain; our brains even experience pleasure at the prospect of a bargain.
 Data from Kantar Wordpanel suggests that 40% of groceries in the UK are sold on promotion, but are consumers really getting a good deal?

 Paying £4 for two cakes priced at £2 individually is not a bargain, it's just arithmetic.
 But if the individual price of the cake was increased to £3 before a multi-buy promotion, the £4 price would seem like a sweet deal.

 Supermarkets sometimes show some products in kilograms and others in grams, making it difficult to compare prices.

 Most consumers only know the price of about 20 essential items, which are referred to as 'known value items'.
 These items are often sold at a loss.
-Often other items have high mark ups.
-See if you know the prices of the items in the section below.
+Often other items have high mark-ups.

-If you are just going to the supermarket for a few essentials then you definitely do not need a trolley.
-Studies show that the bigger the trolley you use the more you buy.
-Try using a basket if you only need a few items or just your hands, you are less likely to buy that five kilo bag of rice that's on offer if you have to carry it.
+If you are just going to the supermarket for a few essentials, you do not need a trolley.
+Studies show that the bigger the trolley you use, the more you buy.
+Try using a basket if you only need a few items, you are less likely to buy that 5kg bag of rice that's on offer if you have to carry it!